Mobile Homes vs Static Cabins: B2B Dealer Comparison Guide

 What is the maximum size for a mobile home in the UK?

 Under the Caravan Sites Act 1968 (as amended), a twin-unit mobile home must not exceed 20 metres in length, 6.8 metres in width, and 3.05 metres in internal height.
-Single-unit structures share the same length and width limits.
-Any structure exceeding these dimensions is classified as a building rather than a caravan and requires full planning permission and building regulations compliance.
+Initial-order structures share the same length and width limits.
+Any structure exceeding these dimensions may move into a different classification route and should be reviewed by the relevant project professional, local authority, or building-control body.

 Do mobile homes need planning permission?

-Mobile homes sited on licensed caravan sites or residential park home sites generally do not require individual planning permission, as the site licence covers the use.
+Mobile homes sited on licensed caravan sites or park home sites are usually reviewed within the site licence and local planning context.
 However, creating a new caravan site requires planning permission, and siting a mobile home on private land outside a licensed site may require planning permission depending on the intended use and local planning policies.
-Agricultural and forestry workers may benefit from specific exemptions.
+Agricultural and forestry uses may have specific routes, but these should be confirmed locally.
 Dealers should advise customers to consult their local planning authority before committing to a purchase.
 For a detailed analysis of current regulations, refer to the mobile home planning regulations guide.

 Can a log cabin be classified as a mobile home?

-Yes, provided the log cabin is designed and engineered to meet the Caravan Sites Act requirements: it must be capable of being transported by road (as a single unit or in two sections), it must not exceed the prescribed maximum dimensions, and it must be designed for human habitation.
-Timber mobile homes manufactured by Eurodita are specifically engineered to satisfy these legal requirements while providing the aesthetic and structural qualities of traditional log construction.
+Potentially, if the project specification and documentation satisfy the relevant Caravan Sites Act classification criteria: the unit must be capable of being transported by road (as a initial order or in two sections), stay within the prescribed maximum dimensions, and be designed or adapted for human habitation.
+Timber mobile homes manufactured by Eurodita can be specified around the relevant dimensional and transportability criteria while providing the aesthetic and structural qualities of traditional log construction.
 The timber mobile homes comparison guide examines this classification in detail.

 What wall thickness is standard for mobile homes?